vocol/vocol/README.md

 sudo npm install
 ```
 Semantic-Ui framework is used in VoCol development, a couple of selections need to be given while installing it.
-Select "Skip install", then "Yes" for that Vocol "NPM Nice", and finally give "public/semantic" as the location of Sematic-Ui in VoCol Project
+Select "Skip install" as follows:
 ```
 ?
 It looks like you have a semantic.json file already.
   Yes, extend my current settings.
 > Skip install
 ```
+Then "Yes" for that Vocol is using "NPM Nice".
 ```
 ?
 We detected you are using NPM Nice!
 Is this your project folder?
 D:\vocolrepo\vocol
 > Yes
   No, let me specify
 ```
+and finally give "public/semantic" as the location of Sematic-Ui in VoCol Project.
 ```
 ?
 Where should we put Semantic UI inside your project? (semantic/) public/semantic/
 ```